 A stubby little plant from the icy permafrost of Siberia just might help you feel better and live longer, UC Irvine researchers say.
 They found fruit flies fed extracts of Rhodiola rosea, or “golden root,” live 24 percent longer than their otherwise healthy peers.

 The research itself is a sign of the times: Today’s physicians are becoming more open to the idea of using herbal remedies to treat their patients, and they need the science to back it up.

-“Potentially, humans – healthy or not – could live longer by consuming this root,” said the study’s lead investigator, Mahtab Jafari, of the department of pharmaceutical sciences at UCI.
-“So far, we’ve only seen the effect in flies, worms and yeast.
-But nothing quite like this has been observed before.”
+"Potentially, humans — healthy or not — could live longer by consuming this root," said the study’s lead investigator, Mahtab Jafari, a faculty member of the Department of Pharmaceutical Sciences.
+"So far, we’ve only seen the effect in flies, worms and yeast.
+But nothing quite like this has been observed before."

 Resveratrol, found in red wine, limits the body’s access to calories and fat.
 It’s been shown to extend the life span of obese mice by about 30 percent.
 Researchers think they’ll find similar life extending properties in obese humans, but the drug probably won’t do much for humans who are already slim.

 But people of all weights and waistlines could benefit from the extracts of rhodiola rosea, Jafari’s findings suggest.
 "It’s always a jump from animal model to human, but we share 75 percent of our disease genes with fruit flies,” Jafari said.
 "And if you look at the molecular pathways we study in flies, they’re also highly conserved.